Microsoft using Android is bigger than its Surface Duo phone

 "We think of these not just as products, but the beginning of a new category, dual-screen computing," Yusuf Mehdi, corporate vice president for Microsoft's modern life, search and devices group, said in an interview.
 "We're in the beginning of a new wave of innovation."

-But that magical device, whose price we don't yet know, isn't going to be powered by some variant of Microsoft's monopoly-making Windows software, which runs on nearly eight of every 10 computers around the world.
+But that magical device, which Microsoft is trying to avoid calling a "phone," isn't going to be powered by some variant of Microsoft's monopoly-making Windows software, which runs on nearly eight of every 10 computers around the world.
 Instead, the Surface Duo will be powered by Google's Android, the world's most popular mobile operating system, which drives three out of every four phones.
 (Here's every Surface Duo spec we know, and all the ones we don't.)

 "If you're going to have a device that fits in your pocket, and you can do phone calls and you want to run apps ... it made sense for us to choose" Android, Mehdi said.